lsphillips/alttpr-for-my-retro-pie/README.md

 ### Presets

 A preset is a collection of settings that define how the game should be randomized.
-A preset object consists of the following properties:
+A preset object can consist of the following properties:

 | Property               | Required | Type                                                                                                        | Default       | Description                                                                            |
 | ---------------------- | :------: | :---------------------------------------------------------------------------------------------------------: | :-----------: | -------------------------------------------------------------------------------------- |